 Table 6-7 provides an overview of the OCM orbit state time history (“ephemeris”) section.
 Only those keywords shown in table 6-7 shall be used in OCM orbit state time history data specification.

+Keyword values shall be provided in the units specified in column three of Table 6-7.

+The order of occurrence of these OCM Orbit State Time History keywords shall be fixed as shown in table 6-7, with the exception that comments may be interspersed throughout the this section as required.

 The “OCM Data: Orbit State Time History” section is optional; “mandatory” in the context of Table 6-7 denotes those keywords which must be included in this section if this section is included.

+One or more OCM Orbit State Time History sections may appear in an OCM.

-Orbit state time history data intervals in the OCM shall be indicated by two keywords: ORBEPH_START and ORBEPH_STOP.
+Orbit state time history data intervals in the OCM shall be indicated by two keywords: ORB_START and ORB_STOP.

 The ‘ORB_TYPE’ keyword must appear before the first line of any orbit state time history metadata or state vector data.